Tom of Finland: Reception

 When examining the reception of Laaksonen's art, it is impossible to separate it from its original purpose.
 His "dirty drawings", as he himself called them, served primarily as gay erotica, intended to arouse the viewer.
 As described by Rob Meijer, owner of a leathershop and art gallery in Amsterdam, "These works are not conversation pieces, they're masturbation pieces."
-Many of his drawings were published in publications like Physique Pictorial, or were advertisements and murals for bath houses, leather bars and clubs, which were erotically charged or explicitly sexual spaces.
+Many of his drawings were published in publications like Physique Pictorial, or were part of advertisements, decorations, and murals for male bath houses, leather bars and clubs—namely, for erotically charged or explicitly sexual spaces.

 They also contributed to the spread of a new gay masculinity and confidence.
-In oral histories, for example, the works of Laaksonen are repeatedly described as influential for one's own sexual biography.
-Many men identified with his characters, who were pictured as masculine, virile and often blue-collar, thus defeating homophobic stereotypes of effeminacy.
+In oral histories, for example, the works of Laaksonen are repeatedly described as influential in people's own sexual biographies.
+Many gay men were attracted to or identified personally with his characters, who were pictured as masculine, virile and often blue-collar, thus defeating homophobic stereotypes of effeminacy.
 Kate Wolf writes that "Tom of Finland helped pave the way to gay liberation".

 Laaksonen's drawings were particularly popular in the flourishing leather subculture of the 1950s to 1970s.
 Tom's drawings were central to the development and dissemination of a more unified gay leather aesthetic, resulting in the so-called "clone look" of the 1970s and 1980s.

 During his lifetime and beyond, Laaksonen's work has drawn both admiration and disdain from different quarters of the artistic community.
 Laaksonen developed a friendship with gay photographer Robert Mapplethorpe, whose work depicting sado-masochism and fetish iconography was also subject to controversy.

 A controversial theme in his drawings was the erotic treatment of men in Nazi uniforms.
 They form a small part of his overall work, but the typically flattering visual treatment of these characters has led some viewers to infer sympathy or affinity for Nazism, and they have been omitted from most recent anthologies of his work.
 Later in his career Laaksonen disavowed this work and was at pains to dissociate himself and his work from fascist or racist ideologies.
 He also depicted a significant number of black men in his drawings.

 Sheila Jeffreys offers a radical feminist critique of Laaksonen's work in her 2003 book Unpacking Queer Politics.
 Art critics have mixed views about Laaksonen's work.
 His detailed drawing technique has led to him being described as a "master with a pencil", while in contrast a reviewer for Dutch newspaper Het Parool described his work as "illustrative but without expressivity".
 Writing for Artforum, Kevin Killian said that seeing Tom of Finland originals "produces a strong respect for his nimble, witty creation".